 |20 or more years of experience||$71,000|

 It’s important to note that simply gaining experience won’t dramatically increase a nurse’s salary.
 In fact, the average salary difference between a nurse with 20 years of experience and a new grad is only $19,000 – far less than the difference between the 90th and 10th percentile.
-This means that in order to improve her salary significantly, a nurse will need to focus on ensuring she is on track to move into a higher paid position.
+This means that in order to improve their salary significantly, a nurse will need to also focus on improving their education, skills, credentials in high-value specialties.

 Education attainment can drive up a nurse’s value significantly.
 As hospitals become more understaffed, someone who has a Doctorate of Nursing Practice (DNP) can step in and fill many of the functions typically reserved for MDs.
 Additionally, CRNAs who are the highest paid nurses, do require a master’s degree in order to practice.